UnifiedPush/specifications/specifications/android.md

 * the registration can not be processed (for instance when the distributor is not connected to its provider server)
 * a requested feature is not supported by the distributor

-The action contains the 2 following extras:
+The action MUST contain the following extra:
 * token (String): the token supplied by the end user application during registration

+The intent MAY contain 1 additional extra:
-* message (String): this extra MAY be sent to give an error message
+* message (String): an error message describing why the registration failed

-The connector MUST change the connection token received with this action for the next registration.
+The connector MUST change the registration token received with this action for the next registration.

+If a connector receives this action after it already received a NEW_ENDPOINT action for the same token then it should ignore this action.

 ### org.unifiedpush.android.connector.MESSAGE

 The distributor MUST send this action to the registered application to forward a push message received from the provider to the end user application.

-If the BYTES_MESSAGE feature was requested, it MUST send the following extras:
+If the BYTES_MESSAGE feature was requested, it MUST send the following 2 extras:
 * token (String): the token supplied by the end user application during registration
 * bytesMessage (ByteArray): the push message sent by the application server, as an array of bytes.
 It MUST be the raw POST data received by the rewrite proxy.

 If the BYTES_MESSAGE feature was requested, it MAY additionally send the message as a string:
 * message (String): the push message sent by the application server, as a string.

-If the BYTES_MESSAGE feature was not requested, it MUST send the following extras:
+If the BYTES_MESSAGE feature was not requested, it MUST send the following 2 extras:
 * token (String): the token supplied by the end user application during registration
 * message (String): the push message sent by the application server, as a string.

+If the BYTES_MESSAGE feature was not requested, it MAY additionally send the message as a byte array:
+* bytesMessage (ByteArray): the push message sent by the application server, as an array of bytes.
+It MUST be the raw POST data received by the rewrite proxy.

-It MAY be send with the following extra:
+It MAY be sent with the following extra:
 * id (String): to identify the message

 ### org.unifiedpush.android.connector.UNREGISTERED

-The distributor MUST send this action to the registered application to confirm unregistration or to inform the application about unregistration.
+The distributor MUST send this action to the registered application to inform it about unregistration.

-If this action is send to inform the application, the intent MUST have the following extra:
+The intent MUST have the following extra:
 * token (String): the token supplied by the end user application during registration